JulieLoi/Learning-React/README.md

 The original "Jokes" project was simply practice to create a custom card component and practice conditional rendering for the "Airbnb Experiences" project.
 For my original "Jokes and Puns" page, I further practiced my HTML coding and CSS styling.

-## <ins>**Revamped Jokes and Puns Project**</ins>
+## <ins>**Updated Jokes and Puns Project**</ins>
-For the revamped "Jokes and Puns" project, I created an entire page using React Bootstrap ([react-bootstrap library](https://react-bootstrap.github.io/)).
+For the updated "Jokes and Puns" project, I created an entire page using React Bootstrap ([react-bootstrap library](https://react-bootstrap.github.io/)).
 Using the pre-built components (that I further styled) made it simpler to code in a light/dark mode that is easily done through the React Bootstrap component's API.
 * <a href="https://www.flaticon.com/free-icons/joke" title="joke icons">Jokes and Pun Navbar Icon</a>

 The only custom component in this project is the filter component that filters and sorts the jokes and puns (which I added more of).
 This is done by sorting or filtering out the original data array of jokes, which can also be cleared.